EdLWEISS186/JERUZZALEM-canopy-transfer-app/README.md

 ## 💡 Why This Matters

+Most Web3 apps operate at the smart contract layer.

-This app demonstrates how financial logic can be fully executed onchain, including:
+This project demonstrates how financial logic can be executed directly at the protocol layer using Canopy plugins.

-- Transparent fee accounting
+This enables:
+- Lower-level control over transaction execution
-- Deterministic state updates
+- Deterministic and verifiable state transitions
+- Custom fee mechanisms beyond standard smart contracts

+## 🧬 What Makes This Different

+Unlike typical smart contract-based systems, this app:

+- Executes logic at the protocol level (not EVM / contract layer)
+- Hooks directly into CheckTx and DeliverTx lifecycle
-- Verifiable transaction execution
+- Controls state transitions via plugin-based execution

-It can be extended into:
-- DeFi systems
-- Payment rails
-- Onchain accounting tools

 ## 🔮 Future Use Cases